monicasalas86/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+  Sessions use the server memory to store user data, JWT are cookie based and the tokens are stored on the client side.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+  bcryptjs is a hashing function and it builds a password security platform. it hashes passwords with a salt.

 3. How are unit tests different from integration and end-to-end testing?

+  Unit Tests check for a single unit and end to end testing tests how each unit comes together

 4. How does _Test Driven Development_ change the way we write applications and tests?

+  it changes the way we write apps and tests by keeping the result in mind.